softrams/gauge-taiko-steps/AvailableSteps.md

 **Description:** Asserts that an element of the given type with the specified text exists on the page.
 **Example:**
 ```
-Check button with text "Submit" exists
+Check "button" with text "Submit" exists
-Check button with text "Delete" does not exists
+Check "button" with text "Delete" does not exists
 ```

 #### Check `<eleType>` with text `<text>` does not exists
 **Description:** Asserts that an element of the given type with the specified text does not exist on the page.
 **Example:**
 ```
-Check button with text "Delete" does not exists
+Check "button" with text "Delete" does not exists
 ```

 #### Check `<eleType>` with text `<text>` is disabled / is enabled
 **Description:** Asserts that the element is disabled or enabled.
 **Example:**
 ```
-Check button with text "Submit" is disabled
+Check "button" with text "Submit" is disabled
-Check button with text "Submit" is enabled
+Check "button" with text "Submit" is enabled
 ```

 #### Check `<eleType>` with text `<text>` matches `<regex>`
 **Description:** Asserts that the element's text matches the given regex.
 **Example:**
 ```
-Check label with text "User ID" matches "User\\d+"
+Check "label" with text "User ID" matches "User\\d+"
 ```

 #### Check `<eleType>` with text `<text>` and value `<idx>` matching `<regex>` to be `<val>`
 **Description:** Asserts that the nth value matching the regex in the element's text equals the expected value.
 **Example:**
 ```
-Check label with text "Order" and value "2" matching "\\d+" to be "12345"
+Check "label" with text "Order" and value "2" matching "\\d+" to be "12345"
 ```

 #### Verify `<element>` `<elementState>` / Verify `<element>` is `<elementState>`